ELPatitoLoco/ScriptedEvents-Wiki-Clone/DISABLEPLAYER.md

-The `DISABLE` action grants round control in a script.
+The `DISABLE` action grants player interaction round control in a script.

 ## Usage
 ```